merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 The next step is to prepare for phylogenomics, for which we needed to first determine which single-copy core gene (SCG) collection we should use.
 Previous studies, such as the one by Muñoz-Gómez et al (2019) that suggested that mitochondria are a sister clade to the Alphaproteobacteria, relied upon a curated set of 200 SCGs for *Alphaproteobacteria*.
 But not all those genes occurred in all SAR11 genomes, so we first evaluated the presence of the 200 SCGs alphaproteobacterial genes across our collection of genomes by using the anvi'o program {% include PROGRAM name="anvi-script-gen-hmm-hits-matrix-across-genomes" %}, and excluded genes that were missing in more than 90% of the SAR11 genomes we had in our collection.
 This resulted in a subset of 165 genes that were suitable for downstream phylogenomic analyses of this group.
 In our paper, we refer to this SCG collection as SAR11_165.

-You can download the HMMs for SAR11_165 as an anvi'o hmm-soruce artifact from here to annotate our {% include ARTIFACT name="contigs-db" %} files:
+You can download the HMMs for SAR11_165 as an anvi'o {% include ARTIFACT name="hmm-source" %} artifact from here to annotate our {% include ARTIFACT name="contigs-db" %} files:

 ```bash